Rule the World (Take That song)

 "Rule the World" is a song by English boy band Take That.
-It was recorded for the soundtrack of the film Stardust (2007), (Note: The song was written specifically for the soundtrack of the 2007 film Stardust.) and then included on the deluxe edition of their fourth studio album Beautiful World (2006).
+It was recorded for the soundtrack of the film Stardust (2007), (Note: The song was written specifically for the soundtrack of the 2007 film Stardust.) and included on the deluxe edition of their fourth studio album Beautiful World (2006).

 It was released in the United Kingdom on 21 October 2007 via digital download and as a CD single the following day.
 The single peaked at number two on the UK Singles Chart and went on to become the group's best selling single, shifting over 1.8 million sales and being certified as 3× platinum by the British Phonographic Industry (BPI).

 The song was submitted for consideration at the 80th Academy Awards for Best Original Song, but was not nominated.
 In addition to the song featuring in the film, it also played over the ending of the episode "Fireworks" of the sitcom Not Going Out.

 Background

 "Rule the World" is the first song written by Take That specifically for a film.
 Matthew Vaughn, the director of Stardust, contacted Take That in the hope of getting them to write a song for the film.
 After seeing the film the band members agreed to write and perform a song.
 The band wrote the chorus of the song while they were in Spain.
 They played the song for Matthew Vaughn who included it in the end credits of the film.
-Gary Barlow performs lead vocals.
-The song is not included on the soundtrack for Stardust, nor on the original release of the album Beautiful World.
+Gary Barlow performs lead vocals, with Howard Donald also singing in the chorus.

+The full-length version appears exclusively on the souvenir Tour Edition of the album Beautiful World, which was released in November 2007, and on the UK version of the soundtrack album for Stardust.

-It was released internationally exclusively as a single in October 2007, and was premiered live by the band at the inaugural National Movie Awards on 28 September 2007 to rave reviews and critical acclaim.
+It was released internationally exclusively as a single on 21 October 2007, and was premiered live by the band at the inaugural National Movie Awards on 28 September 2007 to rave reviews and critical acclaim.
 It ended 2007 as the year's 5th biggest-selling single in the UK, despite being released just two months from the end of the year.
 The song was also the 44th best selling single in the UK of 2008, the following year, and the 16th best selling single in Ireland in 2007.

-The full-length version appears exclusively on the Tour Souvenir Edition of the album Beautiful World.

 Crossover singer Camilla Kerslake, a protégée of Gary Barlow, recorded the song on her eponymous debut album as "Il Mondo è Nostro" ("The World Is Ours").